yorikvanhavre/FreeCAD-manual/working_with_freecad/traditional_2d_drafting.md

 ![Draft options](http://www.freecadweb.org/wiki/images/1/1a/Freecad_draft_options_01.jpg)

 * You can also configure the Draft grid which indicates the current [working plane](http://www.freecadweb.org/wiki/index.php?title=Draft_SelectPlane).
 Each intersection of the grid lines provides a snapping point.
 As we can see on the image above, our house plan will measure 2 meters by 2 meters.
 We could leave the grid to its default values of 1 meter between lines.
 But we could also set it to a more convenient value of 5cm (50mm), which will make almost all our points snappable to the grid.
 * The Draft Workbench also has two special toolbars, one to manage **visual settings** and another to change **snap locations**.
-From there, you can change the current working plane, turn [construction mode](http://www.freecadweb.org/wiki/index.php?title=Draft_ToggleConstructionMode) on/off, set the line color, face color and line weight for new objects, and set individual [Snap locations](http://www.freecadweb.org/wiki/index.php?title=Draft_Snap):
+From there, you can change the current working plane, turn [construction mode](http://www.freecadweb.org/wiki/index.php?title=Draft_ToggleConstructionMode) on/off, set the line color, face color and line weight for new objects, and set/unset individual [Snap locations](http://www.freecadweb.org/wiki/index.php?title=Draft_Snap):

 ![Draft toolbars](http://www.freecadweb.org/wiki/images/3/39/Draft_toolbars.jpg)